Walking from Kiyomizudera to Ginkakuji

 Getting a bus from Ginkakuji to Kyoto

 This was our first time catching a bus in Kyoto and we had no idea what we were doing.
 There was a bus stop marked on our map from Ginkakuji but we couldn’t find it.
-We searched for what number bus we needed and tried using google maps to locate the bus stop but weren’t successful.
-We eventually came to a bus stop that listed Kyoto Station, but the number of the bus never stopped there.
-A very kind lady, who must have noticed our cluelessness, came and asked us in broken English where we wanted to go.
-I replied Kyoto station and she pointed at a bus stop on the other side of the road and told me the number.
+We searched for the number bus we needed to get to our hotel and tried using Google Maps to locate the bus stop but weren’t successful.
+We eventually came to a bus stop that listed Kyoto Station, but the bus number we had didn’t stop there.
+A very kind lady came and asked us in broken English where we wanted to go.
+I replied Kyoto Station and she pointed at a bus stop on the other side of the road and told us the bus number.

 Kyoto bus tip: get a bus map from the info centre at Kyoto Station.